Saddle Fitting Guide

 STEP 5 Lift the flexicurve and put it down gently in exactly the same place it should settle snugly if it has been moulded correctly.
 Then transfer the shaped flexicurve onto a piece of paper and draw along the inside.
 Mark the nearside of the pattern on the paper and send to us.

-STEP 6 Next, marking sure your horse is still standing properly, mould the flexicurve along his spine starting at the highest point of withers.
+STEP 6 Next, making sure your horse is still standing properly, mould the flexicurve along his spine starting at the highest point of withers.
 This measurement should also be taken from the nearside.
 Then transfer the shaped flexicurve onto a piece of paper